2018 Provincial Apiarist report

 On this page Skip this page navigation

-The Ontario Ministry of Agriculture, Food and Rural Affairs’ (OMAFRA) Apiary Program conducted regular and targeted inspections focused on assessing the presence of the small hive beetle (SHB), which was identified in 18 bee yards in of Haldimand, Niagara, Norfolk and Timiskaming.
-All honey bee colonies and associated equipment at these yards were detained while beekeepers completed and submitted biosecurity and movement plans.
+The Ontario Ministry of Agriculture, Food and Rural Affairs’ (OMAFRA) Apiary Program conducted regular and targeted inspections focused on assessing the presence of the small hive beetle (SHB), which was identified in 35 bee yards in the province.
 The SHB quarantine area (Essex and part of Chatham-Kent) remains in place.

-Ontario beekeepers reported an overall overwinter honey bee mortality of 27% for the winter of 2016–2017.
-This was higher than the overwinter mortality reported in the previous year (18%).
+Ontario beekeepers reported an overall overwinter honey bee mortality of 46% for the winter of 2017–2018.
+This was much higher than the overwinter mortality reported in the previous year (27%).

 Pest and disease levels

-During the 2017 beekeeping season, OMAFRA inspected a total of 1,006 bee yards.
-The prevalence of common apiary pests and diseases was assessed by ministry apiary inspectors through the brood nest inspection of 7,614 colonies.
-Inspectors checked for varroa mites in 2,400 of the colonies receiving brood nest inspections and checked for SHB in an additional 22,439 colonies through top bar inspections.
+During the 2018 beekeeping season, OMAFRA inspected a total of 749 bee yards.
+The prevalence of common apiary pests and diseases was assessed by ministry apiary inspectors through the brood nest inspection of 4,700 colonies.
+Inspectors checked for varroa mites in 2,256 of the colonies receiving brood nest inspections and checked for SHB in an additional 15,677 colonies through top bar inspections.
+The prevalence of the following diseases among inspected colonies were:

 The prevalence of the following diseases among inspected colonies were: